vectra-ai-research/pyspark-style-guide/README.md

 Expressions are easier to read without the extra noise of `F.col()`.

-### When a function accepts unlimited arguments, use that feature instead of a passing list
+### When a function accepts unlimited arguments, avoid passing a list
 ```python
 # good
 groupby("user_id", "operation")